QAInsights/Streamlit-JMeter/README.md

 * Set the environment variable `JMETER_HOME` pointing to your `apache-jmeter` folder.
 E.g. `C:\apache-jmeter-5.2`
 * Make sure the changes are propagated in your system.
 You may need to kill the explorer or restart your system.
-* You can check the changes are reflected by issuing the command `%JMETER_HOME` in the command prompt.
+* You can check the changes are reflected by issuing the command `%JMETER_HOME%` in the command prompt.

 ### Launch